bookdown/bookdown.github.io/_bookdown/book/basic/adding-content.md

 ## Local Page Files

 Let's add a page to the existing example book.
-Use your favorite editor to create and craeate a file called `new-page.md` at `{$REPO}/_bookdown/book`.
+Use your favorite editor to create a file called `new-page.md` at `{$REPO}/_bookdown/book`.
 Add the following text to that file, and save when done:

     # My New Page